 The Tigers had an Auburn record 196.700 at the Gainesville Regional while finishing third.
 Additionally, Graba mentored freshman Caitlin Atkinson to the program's first All-America honor since 2008 as Atkinson, Bri Guy and Petrina Yokay earned All-SEC accolades.

 Auburn recorded six wins over top 25 programs in 2013 and attained a final season ranking of 13th.
 It was the second-highest finish in 20 years for the Tigers and tied for the third-highest finish in program history.

-During the 2012 season under Graba's guidance, Auburn gymnasts tied or set more than 40 career-best scores and totaled more than 60 season bests.
-Senior Kylie Shields made her second-straight trip to the NCAA Championships, while freshman Bri Guy became the first Auburn freshman since 2005 to qualify for the national championships in the all-around competition.
-2012 marked the first time Auburn sent more than one participant to nationals since 2006.
+In 2012, Auburn gymnasts tied or set more than 40 career-best scores and totaled more than 60 season bests.
+Senior Kylie Shields made her second-straight trip to the NCAA Championship, while Bri Guy became the first Auburn freshman since 2005 to qualify for the national championships in the all-around competition.
+This marked the first time Auburn sent more than one participant to nationals since 2006.

-With Graba's tutelage, Guy was also named the program's first All-SEC selection since 2009.
+Guy was named the program's first All-SEC selection since 2009.

 Graba was named Auburn head coach on August 16, 2010.
 He came to The Plains after spending five years as an assistant coach at Utah.
 While with the Utes, he was named the 2009 West Region Assistant Coach of the Year while coaching bars, collaborating on floor routines and serving as the recruiting coordinator.

 During his first four years as an assistant, Utah finished as the NCAA runner-up three times and placed third once.
 Graba has also coached nine NCAA All-American gymnasts to 20 All-America performances.